Graduate (PhD) Applicants

 If you have questions about the program or research that are not addressed with these resources, please feel free to reach out directly.

 Helpful (general) information and links on how to apply to graduate school

 (note that these are opinions only and do not reflect an official UNL point of view nor guarantee acceptance into programs, use at your own discretion)

-Make sure you pick a program that fits your interests - this is your career and life, and it must be interesting for you.
+Make sure you pick a program that fits your interests - this is your career and life, and it must be interesting to you.

-For my group the important things are 1) Interest, 2) Evidence that you have thought through the process and our work, 3) Potential.
+For my group the important things I consider are: 1) Interest, 2) Evidence that you have thought through the process and our work, 3) Potential.
 This does not mean (for us) that you must have already worked in our areas of research or published (in any field), etc. Many students do not have the opportunities to do this prior to graduate school and we do not expect you to have either.
-But we do expect that you research our work and our Department's and show your interest and connections to these.
+But we do expect that you research our work and our department and show your interest and connections to these.